 Know before you go

 If you workout 5+ days a week it’s easy to think you’ll gain weight and/or lose muscle and fitness during a week long vacation.
-Did you get fit in 7 days?
+Stop.
+Ask yourself, did you get fit in 7 days?
 In 14 days?
-No. You’re still someone who works out regularly, this is simply a XX day cut back in your routine and you will resume regular programming as soon as you’re back.
+No. You’re still someone who works out regularly, this is simply a pause in a routine that you will resume as soon as you’re home.

 Change your perspective

 Much like, “use your surroundings”, instead of viewing fitness as black and white workouts with sets and reps and miles, challenge yourself with what’s outside your hotel.
 Hike the nearest mountain, run on the beach (I guarantee you will be spent in half the time), sign up for a white water rafting tour.
 Get out there and enjoy what’s unique about wherever you are and make the focus about fun and experience rather than calories and time.

 Take this as an opportunity to branch out from your staple foods, and be sure to get one thing that the city you’re in is known for.
 Eat fresh!
 Find a farmers market or local produce store to learn what’s in season locally.
 Fresh food often keeps it cheap, as well as healthy.

 Also, deviating from your norm, will remind you how interesting and exciting food can be, getting you out of a food rut.
 Plus, you will collect stories of trying whatever wonderful, or terrible, hometown delicacy you land on!